 Starting Point: Aufseß is a scenic little town with the distinction of being the Guinness World Record holder for most breweries per head in the world.
 All of the small towns on this circuit have a brewery and are part of the Aufseß postal code.

 Stage 1: Aufseß to Sachsendorf (5km) is a very pretty stretch passing through verdant hills, rocky outcroppings and quaint little villages.
-You can enjoy a nice dark brew at the Stadter Brewery as a reward.
+It gently follows the river and you can enjoy a nice amber brew at the Stadter Brewery as a reward.

 Scenic Aufseß valley en route to Sachsendorf

-Stage 2: Sachsendorf to Hochstahl (5km) is the highest part of the trail so when you get to the Reichold Brewery, you’ll have a good thirst worked up.
+Stage 2: Sachsendorf to Hochstahl (5km) is the longest stretch and most remote part of the trail so when you get to the Reichold Brewery, you’ll have a good thirst worked up.
 Beds available but book ahead.